ronaldyuwandika/fp-pso/README.md

 itsparking/itsparking:latest: This specifies the repository and the image within the Artifact Registry. itsparking is the name of the repository, and itsparking:latest refers to the image named itsparking with the latest tag, indicating the most recent version of this image.

 ### Step 4
  Continue your development and when you are finished just simply push your source code to `main`.
-This will automatically trigger github action to deploy and test in your google cloud run then  your code that eventually accessible to public
+This will automatically trigger github action to deploy and test in your google cloud run then  your code will eventually be accessible to public